The Final Few Moments

-A diplomatic response, but not the same as saying yes.
+A diplomatic response from their daughter, but not the same as saying yes.

-She was one of those independent, spirited kids who couldn’t wait to get away to college, as if her parents were harsh and overbearing.
+Erin was one of those independent, spirited kids who couldn’t wait to get away to college, as if her parents were harsh and overbearing.
 They were not.
 Erin had as much freedom as any teen could ask for.
-She’d rarely shown a lack of good judgment, except for that one sexting incident (which she regretted) and the occasional pot smoking (not such a crime these days), and she’d never given her parents a hard time, except for when they refused to let her get a tattoo last year (now that she was eighteen and could decide for herself, she seemed to have dropped the idea).
+She’d rarely shown a lack of good judgment, except for that one sexting incident (which she regretted and which Robert and Sasha had intervened to help resolve) and the occasional weed smoking (not such a crime these days), and she’d never given her parents a hard time, except for when they refused to let her get a tattoo last year (now that she was eighteen and could decide for herself, she seemed to have dropped the idea).

 So after Robert solved the puzzle of rearranging the cargo area in the Civic to fit all of Erin’s belongings—“You can’t pack like this,” he told her, “You have to be able to see out the rearview mirror”—mother and father flooded daughter with affection, offered unnecessary reassurances and unsolicited final bits of advice, then stood together holding hands and waving as Erin backed out of the driveway, put her car in gear, and zipped down the street to begin life as a college student.

-He was still thinking of the weekend, how he and Sasha were too sad and preoccupied to focus on each other, especially Sasha, who had an exceptionally tight bond with Erin and wasn’t used to separation from her.
-Sure, mom and daughter had their petty arguments—the morning Erin left there had been a disagreement over the ownership of several shirts—but when Erin was humiliated by a boy at the start of her sophomore year, she found comfort in her mother.
+He was still thinking of the weekend, how he and Sasha were too sad and preoccupied to focus on each other, especially Sasha, who had an exceptionally tight bond with Erin and, unlike Robert who traveled constantly for work, wasn’t used to separation from her.
+Sure, mom and daughter had their petty arguments—the morning Erin left there had been a disagreement over the ownership of several shirts—but when Erin was humiliated by a boy at the start of her sophomore year, she found comfort in her mother’s arms.
 When she wanted girl talk, she turned to her mother.
 They participated in a mother/daughter book club.
 They went to movies together.
-They took trips into the city for Broadway plays and shopping.
+They took trips into the city for Broadway plays and shopping and to visit museums.
 Erin was practically a clone of Sasha.
-Same physical appearance (Erin not as active and a few pounds heavier).
+Same physical appearance.
 Same interests.
-Robert sometimes felt left out, or like a third wheel if he was tagging along, but Sasha reminded him that he too had a special relationship with Erin: washing cars in the driveway, riding roller coasters at fairs (Sasha got too nauseous), helping her with math homework, teaching her how to drive and how to use a hammer.
+Robert sometimes felt left out, or like a third wheel if he was tagging along, almost like he didn’t belong or even that he wasn’t wanted, but he kept those feelings to himself and Sasha reminded him that he too had a special relationship with Erin: washing cars in the driveway, riding roller coasters at fairs (Sasha got too nauseous), helping her with math homework, teaching her how to drive and how to use a hammer and screwdriver.

-Before he and Sasha sat down for dinner that night on the patio, just the two of them, Robert mixed gin and tonics.
-He raised his glass and made a crack about being “alone at last” in a misguided attempt to lighten the mood and set a positive tone for the next phase of their lives, but his words landed with a thud and embarrassed both of them into an uncomfortable silence.
+After Erin left and before he and Sasha sat down for dinner that night on the patio, just the two of them, Robert mixed gin and tonics.
+He raised his glass and made a crack about being “alone at last” in a misguided attempt to lighten the mood and set a positive tone for the next phase of their lives, whatever it might bring, but his words landed with a thud and embarrassed both of them into an uncomfortable silence.

 Robert spoke first.
 “We haven’t lost her, she’s just away at college.”